-Hamsik Gifts Record-Equalling Napoli Shirt to Maradona
+Hamsik gifts record-equalling Napoli shirt to Maradona

 Napoli captain Hamsik has since moved onto 119 for the club, but he paid tribute to the former record-holder on social media.

-In a video posted on Instagram, Hamsik said: "Hi Diego.
+In a video posted on Twitter, Hamsik said: "Hi Diego.
 I'm here with this special shirt, it's the one in which I matched you as Napoli's top scorer.

 "It's a great honour to be alongside a champion like you.
 When I scored that goal against Torino, I thought of you right away and I want to give this little gift to you with the dedication: 'Diego, the best ever, with respect and affection.'